davidfrantz/force/docs/source/howto/tsi.rst

 If you prefer a more compact parameterfile without all the comments, use ``0`` instead of ``1`` as the last parameter.
-The full set of parameters is also documented [here](https://force-eo.readthedocs.io/en/latest/components/higher-level/tsa/param.html).
+The full set of parameters is also documented here: :ref:`tsa-param`.

 Input / Output directories
 """"""""""""""""""""""""""

-For this tutorial, we assume that we already have an existing Level 2 ARD datapool, which contains preprocessed data for multiple years (see [ARD tutorial]({{< ref "/tutorials/force-ard/l2-ard.md" >}})).
+For this tutorial, we assume that we already have an existing Level 2 ARD datapool, which contains preprocessed data for multiple years (see :ref:`tut-ard` tutorial).
 The parent directory of this datapool goes into the ``DIR_LOWER`` parameter.

 The ``DIR_HIGHER`` parameter names the output directory, where the interpolated time series will be generated (although technically possible, I suggest to use a different file path).